 Rehearsals and Performances

 The orchestra rehearses Tuesday and Thursday evenings, from 7:30-9:30pm, and presents four-five concerts per season in Gettysburg's historic Majestic Theater.
-Highlights of the 2012-2013 season included Berlioz's Symphonie fantastique, a collaborative concert with jazz legend Chris Brubeck, and a family concert featuring Mussorgsky's Pictures at an Exhibition.
+Highlights of the 2013-2014 season included Brahms' Second Symphony, Stravinsky's Firebird Suite, and Beethoven's Symphony No. 5.

 Membership in the Gettysburg College Symphony Orchestra is open to all students, faculty and staff members at Gettysburg College.
 Membership is also open to the broader Gettysburg and central Pennsylvania community.